-1.5 The MTO Class EA
+1.5 The Class EA

-1.5.1 History of the MTO Class EA
+1.5.1 History of the Class EA

 MTO has used the Class EA process for provincial transportation projects since 1979.
-The most recent version of the MTO Class EA document (entitled "Class Environmental Assessment for Provincial Transportation Facilities") was approved by the Lieutenant Governor in Council on October 6, 1999, under Order in Council 1653/1999.
-The approval included conditions requiring a minor amendment of the document in 2000.
+The document entitled "Class Environmental Assessment for Provincial Transportation Facilities" was approved by the Lieutenant Governor in Council on October 6, 1999, under Order in Council 1653/1999.
+The Class EA was since amended in 2000, 2020 and 2023.